vwt-digital/ckan/ckanext/ckanext-viewerpermissions/README.rst

 To run the tests and produce a coverage report, first make sure you have coverage installed in your virtualenv (``pip install coverage``) then run::

-    nosetests --nologcapture --with-pylons=test.ini --with-coverage --cover-package=ckanext.oauth2permissions --cover-inclusive --cover-erase --cover-tests
+    nosetests --nologcapture --with-pylons=test.ini --with-coverage --cover-package=ckanext.viewerpermissions --cover-inclusive --cover-erase --cover-tests

 ----------------------------------------
-Releasing a new version of ckanext-oauth2permissions
+Releasing a new version of ckanext-viewerpermissions
 ----------------------------------------

-ckanext-oauth2permissions should be available on PyPI as https://pypi.org/project/ckanext-oauth2permissions.
+ckanext-viewerpermissions should be available on PyPI as https://pypi.org/project/ckanext-viewerpermissions.
 To publish a new version to PyPI follow these steps:

 1. Update the version number in the ``setup.py`` file.